WadeGulbrandsen/moodle-docker/README.md

 The scripts are in the /moodle-scripts directory which is in the PATH variable so can be run from anywhere.

 #### Backing up running config to persistent storage
-`backup-config.sh` Copies /var/www/moodle/config.php to /data/config.php
+<a name="backup-config"></a>`backup-config.sh` Copies /var/www/moodle/config.php to /data/config.php
 ```shell
 docker exec your_moodle_container backup-config.sh
 ```
-`backup-plugins.sh` Copies plugins that are not built into core Moodle to /data/plugins and removes any plugins in /data/plugins that are no longer used in the running Moodle.
+<a name="backup-plugins"></a>`backup-plugins.sh` Copies plugins that are not built into core Moodle to
+/data/plugins.
+The script then removes any plugins in /data/plugins that the running Moodle no longer uses.
 ```shell
 docker exec your_moodle_container backup-plugins.sh
 ```

 #### Update running Moodle
-`restore-plugins.sh` Copies all the plugins in /data/plugins to /var/www/moodle
+<a name="restore-plugins"></a>`restore-plugins.sh` Copies all the plugins in /data/plugins to /var/www/moodle
 ```shell
 docker exec your_moodle_container restore-plugins.sh
 ```
-`update-moodle.sh` Updates Moodle from the /data directory
+<a name="update-moodle"></a>`update-moodle.sh` Updates Moodle from the /data directory
 * Copies /data/config.php into /var/www/moodle
-* runs `restore-plugins`
+* runs `restore-plugins.sh`
 * Set ownership to all Moodle directories to `moodle`
 * Updates the local copy of the Moodle git
 * If the `MOODLE_BRANCH` environment variable is a valid newer branch of Moodle git with checkout that branch